fbpx

 Alternatively, head next door to the newly decorated Queen Elizabeth Hall which is usually quieter and easier to find a comfy seat.
 This historic music venue has good window-side stools and plug points.

-Another great option within the centre is the National Poetry Library.
-It’s perfect for quiet working in relaxing surroundings.
+Another great option within the centre is the National Poetry Library, ideal for quiet working in relaxing surroundings.

 However, if you do want to be a little more formal with your co-working, then sign up for a Southbank Centre membership for just £69 for the year and get access to the member’s lounge.
 The views are great, you’ll be working in quieter surroundings and you also get access to exhibitions at discounted prices.